vistec-AI/WangchanX/README.md

 - [SeaLLMs-WangchanX-sft]()
 - [PolyLM-WangchanX-sft]()

-## Released Dataset

-For reproducibility, we provide the scripts for dataset collection and preprocessing in /datasets path ...
+For reproducibility, we provide the scripts for dataset collection and preprocessing in [https://github.com/vistec-AI/WangchanX/tree/datasets](https://github.com/vistec-AI/WangchanX/tree/datasets).

 ## Getting Started